-[16] The technical key point of the stochastic declustering method is the thinning operation to a point process (i.e., random deletion of points, c.f.
-Lewis and Shedler, 1979;

-Ogata, 1981; Daley and Vere-Jones, 2003).
-Observe (13), the relative contribution of a previous ith event to the total seismicity rate at the occurrence time and location of the jth event, (t_j, x_j, y_j) , is where represents the rate triggered by the ith event.
-That is to say, for each j = 1, 2, ..., N, if we select the jth event with probability ρ{ij} , we can realize a subprocess of the events being the direct offspring of the ith event.
-In this way, ρ{ij} can be naturally regarded as the probability of the jth event being a direct offspring of the ith event.
+[18] The technical key point of the stochastic declustering method is the thinning operation to a point process (i.e., random deletion of points [cf. Lewis and Shedler, 1979; Ogata, 1981; Daley and Vere-Jones, 2003]).
+Observe (13), the relative contribution of a previous ith event to the total seismicity rate at the occurrence time and location of the jth event, (t_i, x_j, y_i) , is where represents the rate triggered by the ith event.
+That is to say, given i fixed, for each j = i, i + 1, ..., N, if we select the jth event with probability ρ{ij} , we can realize a subprocess that consists of the direct offspring of the ith event.
+In this way, ρ{ij} can be naturally regarded as the probability that the jth event is a direct offspring of the ith event.
 Furthermore, the probability of the event j being a background event is